Home/Blog/Chronic Care/Diabetes/Are Walnuts Good for Diabetes? Benefits, Dosage & How to Eat Them

 Why Are Walnuts Good for Diabetes?
 Nutritional Benefits Explained

 Multiple studies have investigated the relationship between walnuts and the management of type 2 diabetes, with promising results.
-Walnuts are rich in monounsaturated fats, fibre, and protein, and low in carbohydrates, making them an excellent choice for people with diabetes.
+Walnuts are rich in omega-3 alpha-linolenic acid (ALA), monounsaturated fats, fibre, and protein, and are naturally low in carbohydrates, making them an excellent choice for people with diabetes.

-• Regular consumption of walnuts can help promote satiety, a feeling of fullness, without causing significant fluctuations in blood sugar levels.
-This makes them an ideal snack for managing both appetite and glucose control.
+Regular consumption of walnuts can help promote satiety, a feeling of fullness, which is beneficial for weight management without causing significant fluctuations in blood sugar levels.
+This makes them an ideal snack for managing both appetite and glucose control [2].

-• These nutrient-dense nuts are also known to improve heart health by increasing HDL (good cholesterol) and lowering LDL (bad cholesterol), a key concern for individuals with diabetes who are at higher risk of cardiovascular complications.
+• Heart Health: Walnuts are known to improve heart health by increasing HDL (good cholesterol) and lowering LDL (bad cholesterol) and triglycerides [3].

-• Walnuts are also a great source of dietary fibre, which slows down the release of glucose into the bloodstream, preventing sugar spikes.
+• Blood Sugar Regulation: Walnuts are a great source of dietary fibre, which slows down the rate at which glucose is released into the bloodstream, helping to prevent sharp post-meal sugar spikes.

 When consumed in moderation as part of a balanced diet, walnuts can play a significant role in managing blood sugar levels, enhancing heart health, and supporting overall metabolic function.

-How to Include Walnuts in a Diet for People with Diabetes
+How to Include Walnuts in a Diabetes-Friendly Diet

-Now that we know the many health benefits of walnuts, here are some simple and tasty ways to incorporate these versatile nuts into your daily diet.
+Now that we understand the health benefits of walnuts, here are some simple and tasty ways to incorporate these versatile nuts into your daily diet:

-Walnut for diabetic patients creates magic when consumed regularly and in the right amount.
+Remember, walnuts work best when consumed regularly and in the right, measured amount.

 How Many Walnuts Should People with Diabetes Eat Daily?

 Walnuts offer a range of health benefits for people with diabetes, but moderation is key.
-While they are nutrient-dense and may not significantly affect body weight when consumed mindfully, eating too many walnuts can lead to excess calorie intake and potential weight gain, which can indirectly impact blood sugar control.
+While they are nutrient-dense, excessive consumption can lead to excess calorie intake and potential weight gain, which can indirectly impact blood sugar control.

-Most experts recommend a small handful (approximately 4–6 whole walnuts) per day as a safe and effective serving size for individuals with diabetes.
-This provides a healthy dose of omega-3 fatty acids, fibre, and protein, without exceeding calorie limits.
+Most experts and dietary guidelines recommend a small handful of nuts (approximately 1 ounce or 28 grams) per day as a safe and effective serving size for individuals with diabetes [5].
+For walnuts, this typically equates to about 7 whole walnuts or 14 halves.
+This provides a healthy dose of omega-3 fatty acids, fibre, and protein, without significantly exceeding daily calorie limits.

 When choosing walnuts, always opt for raw or dry-roasted, unsalted varieties.
-Avoid walnuts coated in salt or sugar, as excess sodium can raise blood pressure, especially in individuals with diabetes who are already at increased risk for hypertension.
+Avoid walnuts coated in salt or sugar, as excess sodium can raise blood pressure, especially in individuals with diabetes who are already at increased risk for hypertension (high blood pressure).

 Are Soaked Walnuts Safe for People with Diabetes?

-Yes, soaked walnuts are not only safe but highly beneficial for individuals with type 2 diabetes.
-Experts suggest that soaking walnuts helps enhance their digestibility by neutralising certain enzymes that can interfere with nutrient absorption when eaten raw.
+Yes, soaking walnuts is both safe and beneficial for individuals with type 2 diabetes.
+Experts suggest that soaking walnuts helps enhance their digestibility by neutralising phytic acid and enzyme inhibitors that can interfere with nutrient absorption when eaten raw.

-Health benefits of soaked walnuts for diabetes include:
+Health benefits of soaking walnuts for diabetes include:

-• Serving as a nutrient-rich midday snack that provides fibre, healthy fats, and protein without causing sudden blood sugar spikes.
+• Stable Snacking: Serving as a nutrient-rich midday snack that provides fibre, healthy fats, and protein without causing sudden blood sugar spikes.

 Do Walnuts Help Diabetics Improve Heart Health Too?

-Beyond blood glucose control, walnuts make a significant contribution to heart health.
-They help reduce inflammation, improve blood vessel function, and lower bad cholesterol (LDL) while increasing good cholesterol (HDL).
+Beyond blood glucose control, walnuts make a significant contribution to heart health:

-Researchers have consistently found that including walnuts in a diabetes management plan reduces the risk of heart disease and stroke.
+Researchers have consistently found that including walnuts in a diabetes management plan can be part of a strategy to reduce the risk of heart disease and stroke [1].
 Including a moderate amount of walnuts in the daily diet can be a simple yet powerful step toward better cardiovascular and metabolic health.

 Other Health Benefits of Walnuts